irmen/prog8/docs/source/syntaxreference.rst

     - style ``kernalsafe`` -- use the part of the ZP that is 'free' or only used by BASIC routines, and don't change anything else.
 This allows full use of KERNAL ROM routines (but not BASIC routines), including default IRQs during normal system operation.
-      When the program exits, a system reset is performed (because BASIC will be in a corrupt state).
+      It's not possible to return cleanly to BASIC when the program exits.
+The only choice is to perform a system reset.
+(A ``system_reset`` subroutine is available in the syslib to help you do this)
     - style ``floatsafe`` -- like the previous one but also reserves the addresses that are required to perform floating point operations (from the BASIC kernel).
 No clean exit is possible.
     - style ``basicsafe`` -- the most restricted mode; only use the handful 'free' addresses in the ZP, and don't